 - All tournaments start at the first or tenth tee, at the discretion of the Professional Staff.

 - Match play tournaments will be played from the tees assigned to the player.

 - Match play tournaments tied at the end of regulation play and requiring a play-off must continue to the hole assigned by the Golf Shop.

 - All ties not requiring a play-off will be broken by matching cards, using the USGA recommended method by gross or net scores as appropriate, following the rules posted for the specific tournament.

 - Handicaps used will be those in effect at the time of pairing, unless otherwise posted.

 - Match play and medal play tournaments must follow the USGA rules for posting scores.

-- A member violating rules will lose eligibility to play for the two next sign-up tournaments.
-A second violation will result in a member losing eligibility to play in the next additional four sign-up tournaments.
-A member committing a second violation will be notified in writing by the Tournament Committee as to the action taken.
+- A member violating rules will lose eligibility to play for the next two weekend tournaments.
+A second violation will result in a member losing eligibility to play in the next additional four weekend tournaments.
+A member committing a second violation will be notified in writing by the professional staff as to the action taken.

 - A member who violates City Policy will be subject to separate action by the town, which can include loss of all playing privileges.